-BJP's S Jaishankar and Jugalji Thakor set to win Rajya Sabha by-polls from Gujarat
+BJP's S Jaishankar and Jugalji Thakor win Rajya Sabha by-polls from Gujarat

-Ahmedabad, July 05: External Affairs Minister S Jaishankar and Jugalji Thakor are set to win Rajya Sabha by-elections in Gujarat.
+Ahmedabad, July 05: External Affairs Minister S Jaishankar and Jugalji Thakor won Rajya Sabha by-elections in Gujarat.
 Although the official results are yet to be declared, Gujarat Chief Minister Vijay Rupani said that the win of both the BJP leaders is confirmed.

 The by-polls on the two seats from Gujarat were held after the BJP's sitting Rajya Sabha MPs Amit Shah and Smriti Irani resigned following their election to the Lok Sabha in May from Gandhinagar and Amethi, respectively.